 - Discover which problems are impacting the borrower’s credit rating, did they miss a payment?
 Is their credit score too low?

 - The borrower should concentrate on one or two issues and develop a plan that can help them improve their credit rating.

 Keep in mind that this option may be difficult to accomplish.
-The reason you had to cosign the borrower’s loan in the first place was because they didn’t have good enough credit to get approved on their own.
+The reason you had to cosign the borrower’s loan in the first place was that they didn’t have good enough credit to get approved on their own.